PoisotLab/ms_metaweb_transfer/manuscript.md

 importantly, retain this signal even when it is not detectable at the community scale [@Poisot2018IntRet; @Hutchinson2017CopSig].
-Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; this is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCona], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
-Taken together, these consideration suggest that phylogenies can reliably be used to transfer knowledge on species interactions.
+Finally, species interactions at macro-ecological scales seem to respond mostly to macro-evolutionary processes [@Price2003MacThe]; which is evidenced by the presence of conserved backbones in food webs [@DallaRiva2016ExpEvo], strong evolutionary signature on prey choice [@Stouffer2012EvoCona], and strong phylogenetic signature in food web intervality [@Eklof2016PhyCom].
+Taken together, these considerations suggest that phylogenies can reliably be used to transfer knowledge on species interactions.